 Remember that awesome hormone, progesterone that relaxes your uterus so it doesn’t eject your baby like a 007 car?
 Well, it’s also relaxing a muscle called the lower esophageal sphincter.
 This loosening can cause stomach acid to back up into your esophagus.

 Whether it’s called acid indigestion, acid reflux, or heartburn, it can feel like you’re gargling battery acid and it’s awful.

 Thankfully this throat valve goes back to keeping the fires at bay once you’ve given birth.
 In the meantime, here are some remedies and meds that may help.

 8. You Might Suffer From Leg Cramps

 “Arrrgh, leg cramp!” is something you may utter when you’re pregnant.
 Most likely it will be when you finally get to sleep after your heartburn subsides and your nose clears.

-No one knows what causes them.* The possible culprits are compressed blood vessels or just the pressure of carrying around more weight.
+No one knows what causes this delightful pregnancy side effect.* The possible culprits are compressed blood vessels or just the pressure of carrying around more weight.
 Either way, they are painful and wrench you out of a glorious sleep like an air horn.
 Quickest trick to relieve them is to flex your foot upwards and straighten your leg like you’re going to touch your shin with your big toe.